hidyverse/r-novice-covid/_episodes/05-data-structures-part2.md

 > The `read.csv` function can then be executed to read the downloaded file from the download location, for example,
 >
 > ~~~
-> download.file("https://raw.githubusercontent.com/swcarpentry/r-novice-gapminder/gh-pages/_episodes_rmd/data/gapminder_data.csv", destfile = "data/gapminder_data.csv")
+> download.file("https://arizona.figshare.com/ndownloader/files/36250209", destfile = "data/daily_summary.csv")
-> gapminder <- read.csv("data/gapminder_data.csv", stringsAsFactors = TRUE)
+> covid <- read.csv("data/daily_summary.csv", stringsAsFactors = TRUE)
 > ~~~
 > {: .language-r}
 >
 > * Alternatively, you can also read in files directly into R from the Internet by replacing the file paths with a web address in `read.csv`.
 One should note that in doing this no local copy of the csv file is first saved onto your computer.
 For example,
 >
 > ~~~
-> gapminder <- read.csv("https://raw.githubusercontent.com/swcarpentry/r-novice-gapminder/gh-pages/_episodes_rmd/data/gapminder_data.csv", stringsAsFactors = TRUE)
+> covid <- read.csv("download.file("https://arizona.figshare.com/ndownloader/files/36250209", destfile = "data/daily_summary.csv")", stringsAsFactors = TRUE)
 > ~~~
 > {: .language-r}
 >